hmrc/play-fsm/README.md

 - Define transitions using curried methods.
 It works well with action builders.
 - When the transition depends on some external operation(s), pass it as a function(s).
 - GET actions should be idempotent, i.e. should only render existing or historical state.
-- POST actions should always invoke some state transition and be followed be redirect.
+- POST actions should always invoke some state transition and be followed be a redirect.
-- Generate backlinks using provided `getCallFor` and breadcrumbs head if any.
+- Generate backlink using provided `getCallFor` and breadcrumbs head state if any.